 Radon is a radioactive gas that comes from the breakdown of uranium in soils, rock, and water.
 In enclosed spaces like residential and commercial properties, it can accumulate to dangerously high levels.
 Radon is the 2nd leading cause of lung cancer after smoking.
-It’s a colourless, odourless gas so the only way to know how much is in your home is through testing.
+It’s a colorless, odorless gas so the only way to know how much is in your home is through testing.

-4) What’s the main difference between a short-term and a long-term test?
+4) What’s the difference between a short-term and a long-term radon test?

 We recommend testing your home for radon every 2-3 years.
 It’s not necessary to retest your home every year.
 It costs about $40-50 to do the radon test yourself, or about $200 if you hire a radon expert.

 Radon is measured in units of picocuries per liter (pCi/L) in the US or becquerels per cubic meter (Bq/m3) in Canada.
 I actually heard from a homeowner in Ottawa whose home was tested for radon.
 His radon levels?
 1,600 Bq/m3.

 25,000 deaths in North America every year can be attributed to radon gas.
 Get your home tested for radon.

 The radon guideline set by Health Canada is 200 Bq/m3.
 It’s lower in the US, where the EPA action level is about 150 Bq/m3 (or 4.0 pCi/L), and the World Health Organization level is the lowest at 100 Bq/m3.
 The WHO states that there is no level below which radon can be considered safe.
 If a home is testing above these levels, you need to take action.
 And don’t worry, there are fixes!

 1) How much does it cost to get rid of radon?